masa-finance/tee-worker/README.md

 - `WEBSCRAPER_BLACKLIST`: Comma-separated list of domains to block for web scraping.
 - `TWITTER_ACCOUNTS`: Comma-separated list of Twitter credentials in `username:password` format.
 - `TWITTER_API_KEYS`: Comma-separated list of Twitter Bearer API tokens.
+- `TWITTER_SKIP_LOGIN_VERIFICATION`: Set to `true` to skip Twitter's login verification step.
+This can help avoid rate limiting issues with Twitter's verify_credentials API endpoint when running multiple workers or processing large volumes of requests.
 - `LISTEN_ADDRESS`: The address the service listens on (default: `:8080`).
 - `RESULT_CACHE_MAX_SIZE`: Maximum number of job results to keep in the result cache (default: `1000`).
 - `RESULT_CACHE_MAX_AGE_SECONDS`: Maximum age (in seconds) to keep a result in the cache (default: `600`).